-4. Sachsenhausen Concentration Camp
+7. Sachsenhausen Concentration Camp

-Between 1936 and 1945, over 200,000 people spent their lives as prisoners here, including some famous political prisoners.
+Sachsenhausen Concentration Camp was one of the first concentration camps, established in 1936.
+The camp prisoners themselves painstakingly built this camp.
+Between 1936 and 1945, over 200,000 people spent their lives as prisoners, including some famous political prisoners.

 A visit to Sachsenhausen Concentration Camp is difficult but important to remember the horrible things that happened in a Nazi concentration camp during World War II.

-See Related: Best Things to do in Wolfsburg
+See Related: Best Things to Do in Wolfsburg

-5. Saxon Switzerland National Park
+8. Saxon Switzerland National Park

-The Saxon Switzerland National Park is just outside Dresden, making it an easy stop over on a day trip from Berlin.
+The Saxon Switzerland National Park is just outside Dresden, making it an easy stopover on a day trip from Berlin.
 Saxon Switzerland National Park is remarkable.

 The region is situated between Pirna and the Czech border.
 There are over 700 summits for rock climbers to explore.
 Locals consider this one of the most beautiful places in Europe.

 See Related: Best Parks in Germany

-6. Spandau Citadel
+9. Spandau Citadel

 Spandau is an independent city with an economy focused on trading.
 Being in East Germany, it is also home to beautiful settlements, parks, and palaces.